 After a delicious lunch and some gift buying the group boarded the bus to head to the next stop: Lexington and the VMI Chapel and Museum.

-As the group double doors and into the main chapel, the large painting at the front (18' by 24') drew everyone's attention.
+As the group entered Jackson Memorial Hall passing through a narthex and double doors and into the main chapel, the large painting at the front (18' by 24') drew everyone's attention.
 COL Keith Gibson, Executive Director of the VMI Museum, was there to greet the group and tell the story of the painting, "The Charge of the VMI Cadets."
 The action depicted in this massive painting took place at the Battle of New Market on 15 May 1864.
-The cadets marched to New Market from their barracks in Lexington and
+The cadets marched to New Market from their barracks in Lexington and were instrumental in defeating a Union force under MG Franz Sigel.